JasperHof/LDAK_docker/README.md

 # LDAK in Docker

 This repository provides a Docker image for running [LDAK](https://ldak.org), a tool for genetic data analysis.
-The image bundles the `ldak` binary together with reference resource files for convenience.
+The image bundles the `ldak` Linux binary together with reference resource files for convenience.

 ---